ufoym/wavelet-rasterization/README.md

 Manson, Josiah, and Scott Schaefer. **"Wavelet rasterization."** Computer Graphics Forum.
 Vol. 30.
 No. 2.
 Blackwell Publishing Ltd, 2011.

 This is a python implementation of the algorithm.
-Currently it support three types of contours:
+Currently it supports three types of contours:
 * Polygon
 * Quadratic Bezier Contour
 * Cubic Bezier Contour